 Example of Affiliate Marketing

 If you are still confused, here’s an easy example of how it works.
-This is an example of a promotional paragraph I might put into either a social media post or a blog post about credit cards.
+This is an example of a promotional paragraph I might put into either in one of my email broadcasts or a blog post about a tool that I recommend.
 You can see where I put the links and how I worded the post to encourage people to want to sign up.

-Once a reader clicks on the link (because they want the $500 and the category-free points), and applies for the card, I get a small “thank you” commission from Chase.
+Once a reader clicks on the link and signs up, I get a small “thank you” commission.

 What Are the Downfalls of Affiliate Marketing?